phantasma-io/phantasmaphoenix-gitbook/developers/compiler/examples/README.md

 ## Returning multiple values

-It is possible in TOMB to return multiple results from a single method.
+It is possible in Phoenix Smart Language to return multiple results from a single method.
 The method return type must be marked with an asterisk, then multiple returns can be issued.
 A return without expression will terminate the method execution.